-The Penn Futures Project is a partnership between three professional schools at the University of Pennsylvania—the Graduate School of Education, the School of Nursing, and the School of Social Policy & Practice—to address the challenges facing marginalized children and their families.
-It pioneers a bold, integrated approach to issues like poverty, mental health, healthcare access, and educational equity.
+The Penn Futures Project is a Social Impact Accelerator bringing together three professional schools at the University of Pennsylvania, the Graduate School of Education (GSE), the School of Nursing, and the School of Social Policy & Practice (SP2), and key partners to collaboratively address pressing social issues that affect Philadelphia’s most vulnerable young people and their families.